-- ☑ I am aware that my submission will be released on this website, with my email address withheld, and have noted the Official Information Act and privacy considerations that apply - ☑ I would like to speak to this submission if the opportunity arises
+$\square$ I am aware that my submission will be released on this website, with my email address withheld, and have noted the Official Information Act and privacy considerations that apply.

+I do not wish to speak to my submission before the Tax Working Group.